Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Abstract

 \section{Abstract}

-We show Poincar\'e Duality for $\bf{F}_p$-\'etale cohomology of a smooth proper rigid space over a $p$-adic field $K$.
+We show Poincar\'e Duality for $\bf{F}_p$-\'etale cohomology of a smooth proper rigid-analytic space over a non-archimedean field $K$ of mixed characteristic $(0, p)$.
 It positively answers the question raised by P. Scholze in \cite{Sch1}.
-We also show versions of Poincar\'e Duality for $\Z/p^n\Z$, $\Z_p$, and $\Q_p$-cofficients.
-The main work is duality with $\mathbf{F}_p$-coefficients.
+We prove duality via constructing Faltings' trace map relating Poincar\'e Duality on the generic fiber to (almost) Grothendieck Duality on the mod-$p$ fiber of a formal model.
+We also formally deduce Poincar\'e Duality for $\Z/p^n\Z$, $\Z_p$, and $\Q_p$-coefficients.